ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 In an actual simulation, we'd inform the base mortality rate with data specific to the age, sex, location, year (and potentially other demographic factors) that represent each simulant.
 We might disaggregate or interpolate our data here as well.
-Which is all to say, the source of a data pipeline can do some pretty complicated stuff.
+Which is all to say, the source of a pipeline can do some pretty complicated stuff.

 Did it work?